ioslas/JAVA-mini_educated_projects/Beginner_educated_level/Desktop_Development/Cryptography/ReadMe.md

 # Java Cryptography
 ## Module
-This java module provides simple and secure **encryption and decryption** of data using both symmetric and asymmetric cryptography.
+This Java module provides simple and secure **encryption and decryption** of data using both symmetric and asymmetric cryptography.

 ## Features
 - Simple, easy-to-use Encryption-Decryption functions